syncfusion-content/blazor-docs/blazor/appearance/theme-studio.md

 ![Theme Studio download-dialog](images/download-dialog.png)

-**Step 3:** The download styles will come as a zip file that contains scss and CSS files for the selected Syncfusion Blazor components.
+**Step 3:** The download styles will come as a zip file that contains SCSS and CSS files for the selected Syncfusion Blazor components.
 The current settings are stored in the `settings.json` file.

 ![Theme Studio output-files](images/output-files.png)